-Quickstart: Create your first container in Azure Container Instances
+Quickstart: Run an application in Azure Container Instances

-Azure Container Instances makes it easy to create and manage Docker containers in Azure, without having to provision virtual machines or adopt a higher-level service.
-In this quickstart, you use the Azure portal to create a container in Azure and expose it to the internet with a fully qualified domain name (FQDN).
-After configuring a few settings, you'll see this in your browser:
+Use Azure Container Instances to run Docker containers in Azure with simplicity and speed.
+You don't need to deploy virtual machines or use a full container orchestration platform like Kubernetes.
+In this quickstart, you use the Azure portal to create a container in Azure and make its application available with a fully qualified domain name (FQDN).
+After configuring a few settings and deploying the container, you can browse to the running application:

 Sign in to Azure